National Recovery Month

 Celebrate National Recovery Month

 National Recovery Month is observed each September as a way to help spread the word that recovery from substance abuse addiction is real and that it benefits everyone.
-In Marshalltown, the 2012 observance was held Sunday, Sept.
-14 with a 10-mile bike ride starting at Riverview Park.
+In Marshalltown, the 2013 observance will be held Sunday, Sept.
+22 with a walk/bike ride starting at Grimes Farm at 1:30 pm.
+Download the flyer with registration form.

 National Recovery Month is sponsored locally by SATUCI Youth Partners, Center Associates, Life Connections and the Iowa Veterans Home.
 This public health campaign is designed to highlight the societal benefits of substance abuse treatment and to promote the message that recovery from substance abuse in all its forms is possible.